 • Anything more than two sets of sheets per bed

 • Chargers, cords, and other miscellaneous electronics

 Just Let It Go

-If it doesn’t hold value, purpose, give you joy, or is useful in any way then it becomes one of many things to throw out before moving.
+If it doesn’t hold value or purpose, give you joy, or is useful, it becomes one of many things to throw out before moving.
 So just let it go and move on, literally.